aweymo-ui/geolocation/content/5_aerial.md

 gallery: true
 ---

-**Another challenge you may encounter** in geolocation is identifying photographs that contain structures that have since been demolished.
-Creating a time lapse of historical aerial photography can help you better understand when and where larger features such bridges, buildings and natural areas were still standing.
+**Another challenge in geolocation** is identifying photographs of structures that have since been demolished.
+Creating a time-lapse using historical aerial photography can help you understand when and where significant features, such as bridges, buildings, and natural areas, were still standing.

 {% include feature/nav-menu.html sections="Platform Comparison;Google Earth Engine;Output Comparison" %}